yahoo/VerizonVideoPartnerSDK-build-scripts-ios/README.md

-# Build scripts for building & deploying OneMobileSDK project.
+# Build scripts for building & deploying VerizonVideoPartnerSDK project.

 Built on top of [Fastlane](https://fastlane.tools).